 An effective anger management program teaches positive skill sets.
-Many people may think that managing anger means suppressing it, but the truth is that learning how to deal with anger is a study in self-reflection, the manifold causes of anger and what it means when one experiences an agitated emotional state.
+Many people may think that managing anger means suppressing it, but the truth is that learning how to deal with anger is a study in self-reflection, the manifold causes of anger, and what it means when one experiences an agitated emotional state.
 It is also about determining the techniques and exercises that work to eliminate the causes of anger, not simply limiting the expression of anger.
 At Skywood, we use a patient-centered care method based on psychological therapy to help each individual patient understand the primary feelings that can lead to excessive or even uncontrollable anger and aggression.

 - Grief and Loss Sessions

-Excessive feelings of grief can leave a person vulnerable to a constant state of sadness, anger and despair, leading to physical symptoms, such as sleeping or eating disorders.
+Excessive feelings of grief can leave a person vulnerable to a constant state of sadness, anger, and despair, leading to physical symptoms, such as sleeping or eating disorders.
 Skywood’s goal is to support each patient who is struggling with the mourning process.
-We provide compassion, education, a listening ear and proven therapeutic methods to help patients redirect negative emotions and process their feelings of grief and loss.
+We provide compassion, education, a listening ear, and proven therapeutic methods to help patients redirect negative emotions and process their feelings of grief and loss.

 - Physician-directed Medication Management

 We understand that sometimes you may need medications in order to manage your health properly.
-Whether medication is for temporary or longer-term use, our consulting physicians are able to monitor your symptoms and ensure that you receive the right kinds and the right doses.
+Whether the medication is for temporary or longer-term use, our consulting physicians are able to monitor your symptoms and ensure that you receive the right kinds and the right doses.

 - 12-Step and Peer Support Meetings

 One popular approach to recovery is based on the 12 Steps, a historical set of principles and guidelines that help you recognize your conditions and use a clear set of actions.
-During the 12-Step process, you explore a series of realizations, make amends and look toward the future.
-At Skywood, participation in 12-Step or similiar programs is voluntary.
+During the 12-Step process, you explore a series of realizations, make amends, and look toward the future.
+At Skywood, participation in 12-Step or similar programs is voluntary.
 Our goal is to expose you to different peer support recovery methods and allow you to choose what works best for you.